But first – how I meal

 All of the recipes I share with you I’ve tried at least twice and are “keepers” in my recipe box.
 I only believe in cooking good food, ’cause, let’s face it, life’s too short to eat stuff that tastes like shit.

-I got this one from a cookbook that was on cheap eating – $4/day I think it was.
+I got this one from Leanne Brown‘s Good and Cheap: Eat Well on $4/Day.
 The original recipe called for potatoes, but since I’m sensitive I’ve tried it with both sweet potato and yam, and now use sweet potatoes FTW.
 This makes 4-6 servings, depending on how big you like your rolls.
+She also used roti but since I couldn’t find any at my grocery store, I used naan instead, and am happier for it!

 1 tbsp vegan butter or ghee (I use Earth Balance or Melt)